DetachHead/basedpyright/docs/configuration.md

 the following additional options are not available in regular pyright:

+- <a name="failOnWarnings"></a> **failOnWarnings** [boolean]: Whether to exit with a non-zero exit code in the CLI if any `"warning"` diagnostics are reported.
+Has no effect on the language server.
+This is equivalent to the `--warnings` CLI argument.

 - <a name="reportUnreachable"></a> **reportUnreachable** [boolean or string, optional]: Generate or suppress diagnostics for unreachable code.

 - <a name="reportAny"></a> **reportAny** [boolean or string, optional]: Ban all usages of the `Any` type. this accounts for all scenarios not covered by the `reportUnknown*` rules (since "Unknown" isn't a real type, but a distinction pyright makes to disallow the `Any` type only in certain circumstances).